cthoyt/cthoyt.github.io/_posts/2020-06-03-how-to-code-with-me-organization.md

 there's a period.
 After that, there can be a blank line before any other restructured text-formatted documentation you'd like.

-## Bonus Round: How to Develop with Ben Gyori
+## Bonus Round: How to Code with Ben Gyori

 This isn't something I do, but to maintain a clean git history, [Ben Gyori](https://github.com/bgyori) frequently reminds me to rebase on master.
 This keeps a more linear history of what happened and when.
 Here are his